PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Native PyTorch preparation is owned by the same module.
 Static-WHILE, counter-bounded-WHILE, and recurrent compatibility rewrites execute in their established order before the channel-first normalizer.
-A second preparation- boundary graph index is then shared by public bridge insertion and final public shape/layout alignment.
-Recursive root/subgraph op-type collection and the layout-agnostic fallback capability policy are also centralized here; the exporter retains compatibility imports for the public internal entry points and artifact generation only.
+One root op-family scan dispatches only the rewrite entry points that can apply; after WHILE expansion, the root types are recomputed so recurrent operators introduced from a body are still handled.
+Direct recurrent capability selection itself is a single scan that stops at the first operator requiring unroll.
+The normalizer's current index then continues through public bridge insertion and final public shape/layout alignment; only the distinct layout-agnostic fallback constructs its own index.
+Recursive root/subgraph op-type collection and the fallback capability policy are also centralized here; the exporter retains compatibility imports for the public internal entry points and artifact generation only.

 Native PyTorch operation emission is being separated behind a Torch-free, callback-driven boundary in `pytorch_emitters.py`.
 The unary operator family is